 For bigger images, we recommend to host your pictures outside, like on Google Photo.
 Here is the whole process to upload correctly your images.

 Once your image is uploaded, click on the image.

-Then, click on the share icon at the top left hand side:
+Then, click the share icon in the top right corner.